msy89/Getting_and_Cleaning_Data/README.md

 Finally, we generate a tidy data set with the average of each variable for each activity and each subject.

-For each row of the tidy data it is provided:
+For each row of the tidy data it is provided (see CodeBook.md for detailed description):

 - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 - Triaxial Angular velocity from the gyroscope.